 Dr. Christine E. Jilly-Rehak (Christie) is a planetary scientist working on unraveling the mysteries of our Solar System through micro-analysis of extraterrestrial samples.

-Her current research is studying the composition of materials that formed within the first few million years of the Solar System’s lifetime.
-This includes chondrites, cometary material, and cosmic dust.
+Her research is studying the composition of materials that formed within the first few million years of the Solar System’s lifetime.
+This includes chondrites (primitive meteorites), cometary material, and cosmic dust.
 These materials represent some of the earliest building blocks of our Solar System — by studying their compositions, we can begin to understand the conditions and environments from which they formed over 4.5 billion years ago.

 Dr. Jilly-Rehak is currently a Research Scientist and lab manager at the SHRIMP-RG facility at Stanford University’s Department of Geological Sciences.
-Prior to her arrival at Stanford, Christie was a post-doctoral researcher at the UC Berkeley Space Sciences Laboratory in CA. She received her Ph.D. in Geology and Geophysics from the University of Hawaii in 2015, and her Bachelor’s degree in Astronomy from the University of Southern California in 2008.
+Prior to her arrival at Stanford, Christie was a post-doctoral researcher at the UC Berkeley Space Sciences Laboratory in California.
+She received her Ph.D. in Geology and Geophysics from the University of Hawaii in 2015, and her Bachelor’s degree in Astronomy from the University of Southern California in 2008.

 In addition to scientific pursuits, Christie is also an experienced graphic designer.
 She received a minor in Communication Design from USC in 2008, and supplemented formal design training with night classes in graphic, web, and package design at Pasadena Art Center.